deanputney/slime-girls-visualization/README.md

 ### Technical notes

-This is mostly cobbled together from some HTML Canvas experiments I was working on and an HTML clone of Doodle Jump.
+This is mostly cobbled together from some HTML Canvas experiments I was working on and an [HTML clone of Doodle Jump](http://cssdeck.com/labs/html5-doodle-jump/8).
 The final version was made in about a day and a half.
-Code is messy and hastily thrown together. *This is tested only in Chrome due to time restrictions.*
+Code is messy and hastily thrown together. *This is written for and tested only in Chrome due to time restrictions.*

 Usage
 ========